Fundraising and Philanthropy Acceptance Policy

-- The acceptance of any gift or bequest of artwork for the University’s art collection is subject to the prior approval of the Vice-Chancellor in accordance with the Art Collection Policy and must be recorded in Raiser’s Edge.
+- The acceptance of a gift or bequest of artwork for the University’s art collection is subject to the prior approval of the Vice-Chancellor in accordance with the Art Collection Policy and must be recorded in Raiser’s Edge.

-- The acceptance of a gift must not result in preferential treatment being given to a person or organisation in any way.
+- The acceptance of a gift must not result in preferential treatment being given to a person or organisation.

-- All requests for naming rights must be made through the University of Waikato Foundation; in the first instance, requests will be considered by the Vice-Chancellor and the Director of Development and Alumni Relations before progressing to the Foundation and ultimately Council.
+- All requests for naming rights must be made through the Development Office in the first instance, requests will be considered by the Vice-Chancellor and the Director of Development and Alumni Relations before progressing to the Foundation and ultimately Council.

-- The Vice-Chancellor is responsible for setting the strategic fundraising priorities of the University of Waikato Foundation.
+- The Vice-Chancellor is responsible for setting the strategic fundraising priorities of the University of Waikato.

 - The Director of Development and Alumni Relations is responsible for:

-- overseeing and coordinating the University’s fundraising activities
+- overseeing and coordinating all University fundraising activities

-- administering all monetary gifts and bequests on behalf of the University and the University of Waikato Foundation, and
+- administering all monetary gifts on behalf of the University and Foundation

-- ensuring that all monetary gifts and bequests are appropriately processed and recorded with Financial Services.
+- ensuring all gifts and bequests are appropriately processed and recognised

-- Any person who believes that this policy has been breached is encouraged to advise the Chief Financial Officer, who will investigate the matter; alternatively, the complainant may follow the procedures set out in the Fraud and Corruption Policy or Protected Disclosures Policy.
+- Any person who believes that this policy has been breached is encouraged to advise the Director of Finance and Analytics, who will investigate the matter; alternatively, the complainant may follow the procedures set out in the Fraud and Corruption Policy or Protected Disclosures Policy.

 Responsibility for monitoring compliance

-- The Chief Financial Officer is responsible for monitoring compliance with this policy and for reporting any breaches to the Vice-Chancellor and the chairperson of the Audit and Risk Committee.
+- The Director of Finance and Analytics is responsible for monitoring compliance with this policy and for reporting any breaches to the Vice-Chancellor and the chairperson of the Capital and Finance Committee.